GAIR-NLP/RIBOSPAN-FM/README.md

 ### 🧬 Downstream Biological Benchmarks

-We evaluate frozen RiboSpan representations on two systematic biological benchmarks of downstream RNA tasks, covering full-transcript property prediction and zero-shot mutation-effect scoring.
+We evaluate frozen RiboSpan representations on two systematic biological benchmarks of downstream RNA tasks, covering **full-transcript property prediction** and **zero-shot fitness scoring**.

+Frozen last-layer mean-pooled representations are evaluated with **linear probes** on **mRNABench**, covering half-life, mean ribosome load, eCLIP binding, GO, variant effect, and translation efficiency.
+Separately, the pretrained MLM head is used for **zero-shot masked-marginal scoring** on **RNAGym** fitness assays, with **no probe and no fine-tuning**.

+On full-transcript property prediction, **RiboSpan-10K-15 is the strongest overall** among the evaluated models, and RiboSpan-10K-40 remains closely matched.

+On zero-shot fitness scoring, **all RiboSpan checkpoints outperform** the other evaluated foundation models.
+The **1K-40 checkpoint is strongest in aggregate**, showing that local substitution likelihoods benefit from short-context, high-masking MLM, whereas **native 10K pretraining is more decisive for full-transcript prediction**.

 ![Downstream biological benchmarks](docs/figures/Downstream_Benchmark.png)

-Each axis is independently scaled to the best of the six models shown.
+Each axis is independently scaled to the best of the six models shown; unnormalized scores are reported in the paper.

 See [`mRNABench_Linear_Probe_Benchmark/README.md`](ribospan_benchmarks/benchmark_projects/mRNABench_Linear_Probe_Benchmark/README.md) and [`RNAGym_Fitness_Benchmark/README.md`](ribospan_benchmarks/benchmark_projects/RNAGym_Fitness_Benchmark/README.md) for benchmark details.